tudes00/ZeroLab/notes/tuto/README.md

   *A walkthrough to create a virtual machine and install Parrot Security OS inside VMware.*

 - [VMware Tools](./VMware/Vmware-Tools.md)
-  *How to install VMware Tools inside your guest OS to improve performance and enable features such as shared clipboard, drag-and-drop, and better display resolution.*
+  *How to install VMware Tools inside your linux OS to improve performance and enable features such as shared clipboard and drag-and-drop.*